 I’m not going to tell you to set up a weather station in your back yard–although that would be the most accurate thing to do and there are some fairly inexpensive digital temperature monitors out there.
 I’m going to show you a couple of tools that will allow you to zoom in on the particular climactic conditions in your garden–all from the comfort of your armchair.

-First, go to NOAA Climate Data Online, then, in the drop-down menu, select, “Annual Summaries.’
-Now you should be able to see on the map all of weather stations in and around your area.
-Find the station closest to your garden.
-Then click on, “Full Details.’
+- In the “Select dataset” drop-down menu, select “Normals Annual/Seasonal”.
+Now you should be able to see on the map all of weather stations in and around Fairbanks.
+Find the station closest to your garden, then click on “Full details”.
 Note the elevation of the station.
 Is it very different from the elevation of your garden?
 Is there another nearby station with a more comparable elevation?
-Now scroll down and select the year of the data you’re interested in on the drop-down menu.
-Now click “View Data.’
+Choose the station closest to you or with the most similar elevation.
+After you click on “Full details” you can either “View Data” or click “Add to Cart”.

 I got excited about this web tool because there was a weather station very close to where I lived a few years ago.
 It showed that in the valley where I lived, there were three days in June and two days in July where the temperature dropped below 32 degrees.
 I compared that with a nearby, upland station and found that it did not drop below 32 degrees at all in June or July.
 That was a little depressing even though I already knew that I was in a cold zone, it was interesting to see the data.